spences10/blog.scottspence.me/src/pages/2018/2018-12-31-travis-ci/index.md

 if there were any issues when building the site that I wouldn't push a broken build.
 No one wants to see that 😿

+I'm feeling my way around with this and I'm presuming it's far from perfect or ideal even, but I have it as a functional work-flow.

 ### What I'm using

 * Zeit's now